Skip to main contentSkip to navigation

 Dahua, the second-largest surveillance manufacturer, uses a proprietary file system called DHFS (Dahua File System).
 Current devices run DHFS 4.1.
 Unlike Hikvision's format, Dahua wraps each video frame in a DHAV container with header and footer signatures that enable frame-level validation during recovery.

 Each DHAV frame begins with the ASCII header DHAV (uppercase) and ends with the footer dhav (lowercase).
-The 24-byte header contains: frame type identifier (1 byte at offset 4; 0xFD = video, 0xF0 = audio), channel identifier (1 byte at offset 6), frame number (32-bit little-endian at offset 8), frame length (32-bit little-endian at offset 12), and timestamp (32-bit little-endian at offset 16).
-The video payload begins at offset 24.
+The header contains: frame type identifier (1 byte at offset 4; 0xFD = video, 0xF0 = audio), channel identifier (1 byte at offset 6), frame number (32-bit little-endian at offset 8), frame length (32-bit little-endian at offset 12), date/time (32-bit little-endian at offset 16), and a timestamp field at offset 20.
+The video payload typically begins after offset 24.

 This dual-signature design (uppercase header, lowercase footer) means recovery tools can validate individual frames even when the surrounding file system metadata is corrupted.
 FFmpeg includes a DHAV demuxer (libavformat/dhav.c) that can parse raw DHAV frame streams, which makes Dahua footage reconstruction possible even from heavily damaged disk images.